peterhinch/micropython-async/v3/docs/TUTORIAL.md

  * `AADC` Asynchronous ADC.
 A task can pause until the value read from an ADC goes outside defined bounds.
 Bounds can be absolute or relative to the current value.
+ * `IRQ_EVENT` A way to interface between hard or soft interrupt service routines and `uasyncio`.
+Discusses the hazards of apparently obvious ways such as issuing `.create_task` or using the `Event` class.

 ###### [Contents](./TUTORIAL.md#contents)